chanzuckerberg/single-cell-curation/schema/2.0.0/schema.md

 Ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
 For example, [EFO:0000001](https://www.ebi.ac.uk/ols/ontologies/efo/terms?short_form=EFO_0000001) is a term in the Experimental Factor Ontology (EFO).

-When no appropriate ontology value is available, then the most accurate term MUST be used.
+The most accurate ontology term MUST always be used.
+This is true even in cases where there may not be an exact or approximate ontology term.

-For example if `cell_type_ontology_term_id` describes a relay interneuron, but the most specific available term in the CL ontology is [CL:0000099](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000099) for *interneuron*, then the interneuron term can be used to fulfill this requirement and ensures that users searching for "neuron" are able to find these data.
+For example if `cell_type_ontology_term_id` describes a relay interneuron, but the most accurate available term in the CL ontology is [CL:0000099](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000099) for *interneuron*, then the interneuron term can be used to fulfill this requirement and ensures that users searching for "neuron" are able to find these data.
 If no appropriate high-level term can be found or the cell type is unknown, then the most accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for *native cell*.

 Users will still be able to access more specific cell type annotations that have been submitted with the dataset (but aren't required by the schema).